Hagel says 'red flags' missed before Navy Yard shooting

 "Obviously, the longer clearances go without review, there is some jeopardy to that.
 There's no question about it," he said.

-That check for his security clearance was conducted after Alexis was arrested in Seattle in 2004 for shooting a construction worker's car tires in an anger-fueled "blackout," according to the Seattle Police Department.
+That check for his security clearance was conducted after Alexis was arrested in Seattle in 2004 for shooting a construction worker's car tires in an anger-fuelled "blackout," according to the Seattle Police Department.

 The "secret" clearance was in effect during two other incidents.